 Within this space, academic and cognitive boundaries yield to imagination and the collective commitment of hundreds of faculty, students, and staff to form a uniquely collaborative culture.

-The Gateway will be home to the Division of Computing, Data Science, and Society (CDSS), a new entity that reimagines academic collaboration and co-creation to tackle the technical, scientific, social, and human dimensions of the most urgent challenges.
-The division is building platforms to accelerate scalable solutions in biomedicine and human health, climate and sustainability, and human welfare and social justice.
+The Gateway will be home to the College of Computing, Data Science, and Society (CDSS), a new entity that reimagines academic collaboration and co-creation to tackle the technical, scientific, social, and human dimensions of the most urgent challenges.
+The college is building platforms to accelerate scalable solutions in biomedicine and human health, climate and sustainability, and human welfare and social justice.

 The Gateway at a Glance